A Camper’s Guide to The First Coast-to-Coast Interstate

 Gettysburg Campground

-While there are a lot of incredible Pennsylvania campgrounds open year-round, Gettysburg Campground is ideal for road trippers thanks to accommodations for any size setup from tents and cars to the biggest of rigs.
+While there are a lot of incredible Pennsylvania campgrounds open year-round, Gettysburg Campground is ideal for road trippers thanks to accommodations for any size camping setup from tents and cars to the biggest of rigs.
 It’s also the only RV park in the area with an on-site repair facility, in case the first leg of your journey raises some maintenance concerns.
 Additionally, there are cabins and cottages available if you want to take advantage of the indoors before moving west.

 You’ll have a chance to visit the place where President Lincoln gave his famous Gettysburg Address.

 “Tent sites are spacious and fits 2 cars, sites fit 2-3 tents.
 The campground is pretty close to downtown Gettysburg if you’re looking for restaurants/shops.
 It’s in the heart of the battlefield access points and trails.
 The campground usually puts on various activities, parties, etc, mainly kid-oriented.
-This is a nice site/area for base in the fall.” — The Dyrt camper Dave G.
+This is a nice site/area for base camping in the fall.” — The Dyrt camper Dave G.

 Keystone State Park